 instructions.
 You can access previous messages via the

 Many Scheme implementations have keyword arguments, but they

 have not been widely standardized.
 This SRFI defines the macros

-have them, letting programmers mix portable code and
+them, letting programmers mix portable code and

 Keyword arguments are a very useful tool for managing complexity as programs grow.
 They are a natural solution to the "no, wait, this procedure still needs another argument" problem which is almost guaranteed to pop up many times over the lifetime of any non-trivial program.
 Humans simply cannot plan years ahead at this level of detail, and adding keyword arguments as an afterthought is less objectionable than accumulating long lists of optional positional arguments or refactoring central APIs every few years when third-party code depends on them.